kibnakamoto/AES/README.md

 Email: taha.ez.ca@gmail.com

-All AES Encryption/Decryption methods in c#.
+All AES Encryption/Decryption methods in C++ and C#.

-Works no matter the length of message, if message isn't a multiple of 16, then pads user input with zeros.
+Works no matter the length of message, if message isn't a multiple of 16, then pads user input with zeros in both implementations.

-this implementation uses salt.
+C# implementation uses salt in key generation.

+C++ implementation doesn't have key generation.

 GF(2) = XOR. xor in the Galois Field is adding.